tom-seddon/b2/doc/Debug-version.md

 content), `400 Bad Request` or `404 Not Found` (invalid request), or `503 Service Unavailable` (request was valid but couldn't be fulfilled).

+Mandatory parameters are typically part of the URL, and optional parameters are query parameters, the idea being that there's no point having to type the query parameter names for mandatory stuff.
+But this isn't universally true: mandatory strings that might be paths, or might have spaces in them, are query parameters too, the goal being to work nicely with curl's `--data-urlencode` on the command line.

+Query parameters can be supplied as part of the URL, and/or in a request body with a Content-Encoding of `application/x-www-form-urlencoded`.
+The URL parameters are treated as being supplied first, followed by any parameters from the body.

 ### `launch?path=PATH`